 Viking currently has 4 cookware lines (as of early 2019).
 The Viking "Professional" 3- and 5-ply are made in the USA by the Clipper Corporation.
 Their other lines (with glass lids) are made in China.

 The US made cookware is goooorgeous and we wanted to love it.
 But like so many others, the construction falls short.
 At a thickness of about 2.5mm, the 3-ply is thinner than All-Clad D3, meaning less heat-spreading aluminum.
 Yet it actually costs more than All-Clad D3.
 (That's what name recognition will do for you.)

 The 5-ply doesn't impress us, either.
 If you want 5-ply, Demeyere Industry 5 is a better option for the same or maybe even less; Demeyere Atlantis is even better.
 If you want a tried and true 3-ply, stick with All-Clad D3.

 Needless to say, the made-in-China Viking is a nonstarter: overpriced, with average to poor performance.

 The good: Excellent performance, good price, made in USA.
-Some pans come with a tough silicone handle designed to hold up in commercial kitchens (be sure which handle you're getting before you click "buy").
+Some pans come with a tough silicone handle designed to hold up in commercial kitchens (if it matters to you, be sure which handle you're getting before you click "buy").

 The bad: Since it's made primarily for commercial kitchens, it isn't available in sets.
 It's getting harder to find on Amazon, and lids are sold separately (even for sauce pans and stock pots).
-Because of the heavy gauge construction, these are heavy pans.
+And, because of the heavy gauge construction, these are heavy pans.